lmouline/greycat/README.md

 # Changelog

 ## Version 6 (27/03/2017)
+    - Introducing Hash to check Remote Cache Consistency
+    - New API for React Remote Graph usage
+    - Fix various bugs according to new Arrays APIs.

 ## Version 5 (20/03/2017)
     - New API for Arrays (now defined as complex sub objects such as Map or Relationships)